-Aftercare is the phase of treatment that follows discharge, when the client no longer requires the intensity of primary treatment.
-NTS’s professionally-designed discharge plan helps clients continue to reorient their behavior to the ongoing reality of a sober lifestyle.
-Our aftercare monitoring program is structured so clients can increase their independence or review their progress in overcoming drug addiction.
-Aftercare treatment allows the client flexibility in determining whether they move forward in sobriety or need to check back into a higher level of care.
-Many clients experience the best results when the monitoring program helps them figure out how much assistance they need.
+Aftercare refers to the phase of treatment that follows discharge, when the client no longer requires the intensity of primary treatment.
+At Northbound Treatment Services, our professionally-designed discharge plan helps clients continue to reorient their behavior to the ongoing reality of a sober lifestyle.
+Our aftercare monitoring program is designed to allow clients to increase their independence or review their progress in overcoming drug addiction.
+Aftercare treatment gives clients the flexibility and support to determine whether they’re ready to move forward in sobriety or whether they may need to return to a higher level of care.

 - Hold the monitored participant accountable for their own actions